Student Emergency Fund

-Upon receipt of a request for funds, the Financial Aid Office representative would be the first to review the request, ensuring that receipt of the funds would not jeopardize a student’s financial aid status.
+Upon receipt of a request for emergency funding, the reviewer will first seek approval from the Financial Aid Office, to ensure that receipt of the funds would not jeopardize a student’s financial aid status.
 Members of the committee would then review the request to establish that the need meets a qualifying circumstance.
 Review of the request will take place within 5 business days of the request.

 If accepted, the student will meet with a representative from the Dean of Students Office to receive the funding and discuss additional options for support and resources.

 **Information regarding student applicants will remain private to members of the review committee.**